theegannaicker/MicrosoftLearning-DP-200-Implementing-an-Azure-Data-Solution-/instructions/dp-200-07_instructions.md

 1. In Microsoft Edge, click on the tab for the portal In the Azure portal, and return to Azure Data Factory.

-2. In the **xx-data-factory** screen, click on **Author & Monitor**.
+2. In the **xx-data-factory** screen, click on **Manage** tab.
 Another tab opens up to author an Azure Data Factory solution.

-3. On the left hand side of the screen, click on the **Author** icon.
+3. On the left hand side of the screen, click on the **Manage** icon.
 This opens up the Data Factory designer.

 4. At the bottom of the screen, click on **Connections**, and then click on **+ New**.